bbauska/W3Cx-3of5/README.md

 <h4>3 - When you've finished recording, tell the mediaRecorder to stop</h4>

-When you're done, you need to call the stop() method of the mediaRecorder object.
-This will end the periodic execution of the handleDataAvailable method, and stop the data capture.
+<p>When you're done, you need to call the stop() method of the mediaRecorder object.
+This will end the periodic execution of the handleDataAvailable method, and stop the data capture.</p>

 ```
 1.  mediaRecorder.stop();
 ```

 <h4>4 - Create a BLOB (Binary Large Object) with the collected data, and use it to set the src attribute of an HTML5 video player</h4>

-This piece of code creates a blob with the recordedChunks array.
+<p>This piece of code creates a blob with the recordedChunks array.
 Use the URL.createObjectURL(recordedChunks) standard method to create another object that can be used as a value to set the src attribute of an HTML5 video element.

-Like that, the recorded stream can be played using a standard HTML5 <video> element.
+Like that, the recorded stream can be played using a standard HTML5 &lt;video&gt; element.</p>

 ```
 1.  function play() {